vyancharuk/nodejs-todo-api-boilerplate/README.md

 How to run locally (in dev mode):

-1. Copy `.env.sample` and rename it to `.env`, providing appropriate env var values.
-Part of the vars are defined in docker-compose file
+1. Copy `.env.sample` and rename it to `.env`, providing the appropriate environment variable values.
+Some of the variables are defined in the docker-compose file
 2. Install dependencies locally `npm i`
-3. To start app
-   `npm run docker:run`
+3. Start the app using `npm run docker:run`
-4. By default API server is available on `http://localhost:8080/`
+4. By default, the API server is available at `http://localhost:8080/`

 Migrations and seed runs automatically

-How to run tests in separate docker locally:
+How to run tests in separate docker containers locally:

 1. Install dependencies locally `npm i`
-2. Run api tests in separate docker `npm run docker:test`
+2. Run API tests in separate docker containers `npm run docker:test`

 ## API Docs